Skip to Content

 through a vein (IV) in your arm.
 The sedative will help you relax and

-remain still.
 During the test, you will lie on your back with your right arm

 resting under or above your head and your head turned to your left.
 Your doctor